 When all the chips are almost melted, stir a bit faster so the chocolate is glossy and turn off the heat.

-Pour the melted chocolate all over your brazil nut mix (the thicker the better!) and put the rectangle into the fridge to chill for 30 minutes to 1 hour.
+Pour the melted chocolate all over your brazil nut mix (the thicker the better!) and put the mix into the fridge to chill for 30 minutes to 1 hour.

-Remove from the fridge and use a long knife to cut it into 2 inch squares…and enjoy!
+Remove from the fridge and use a long knife to cut it into squares…and enjoy!

 Like these?
 You’ll love my raw coconut and cashew cookies.